rossgelber/GettingAndCleaningDataCourseProject/README.md

 4. Appropriately label the data with descriptive activity names.
 5. Create a tidy dataset with the average of each variable for each activity and subject.

 These steps were followed to create a tidy dataset called "tidy_tt.txt".
-The code to create this dataset can be found in the file "run_analysis.R"
+The code to create this dataset can be found in the file "run_analysis.R".
+There is also a code book that contains information about the variables in the dataset.